 Look for platforms offering API connections, HL7 compatibility, or native integration with NHS systems.
 For more on connecting systems, see our guide on EHR interoperability solutions.

-- Offline support matters more than many practices realize.
+- Offline capabilities matter more than many practices realize.
 Cloud-based systems depend on internet connectivity, but clinic operations cannot stop when broadband fails.
-The best medical inventory software offers offline modes that sync when connectivity returns, ensuring continuous access to critical stock information during internet outages.
+The best medical inventory software offers offline modes that sync when connectivity returns, ensuring continuous access to critical stock information during outages.
+Note that fully offline or on-premise tools (discussed further in the free download section below) solve the connectivity problem but introduce different risks around data backup and GDPR compliance.

 Understanding the Limitations of Free Software